 Collection Development Policy

-At a broad level, our approach is to collect or provide access to resources which reflect the best scholarship in the academic fields covered by the College curriculum.
-At a narrower level, we acquire resources to support our courses and student research.
+The Library’s collections are primarily built and maintained to support the academic programs and curriculum of Elizabethtown College.
+On a broad level, we proactively collect or provide access to resources that reflect the best scholarship in the academic fields included in the school’s curriculum.
+And at a narrower level, we acquire resources to support specific courses and student research.

 - A shift from physical collections to an overlapping mix of physical and online resources.